 Subd.
-1. Entry of Plea in Misdemeanor Cases.
-In misdemeanor cases, the arraignment must be conducted in open court.
+1. Entry of Plea in Misdemeanor Cases.Subd.
+1. Entry of Plea in Misdemeanor Cases.When a valid complaint has been made and filed, or a brief statement entered on the record as authorizedSubd.
+1. Entry of Plea in Misdemeanor Cases.In misdemeanor cases, the arraignment must be conducted in open court.
 The court must ask the under Rule 4.02, subd.
 5(3), the defendant shall be called upon to plead or be given time to pleadIn misdemeanor cases, the court must ask the defendant to enter a plea, or set a date for entry of the plea.
 The arraignment shallmust be conducted in open court.
-A defendant may appear by counsel and a corporation shallmust appear by counsel or by an duly authorized officer.
+A defendant may appear by counsel and a corporation shallmust appear by counsel or by an duly-authorized officer.